Stockholm

-History and name
+History

-After the Ice Age, around 8000 BC, there were already many people living in what is today the Stockholm area, but as temperatures dropped, inhabitants moved south.
-Thousands of years later, as the ground thawed, the climate became tolerable and the lands became fertile, people began to migrate back to the North.
-At the intersection of the Baltic Sea and lake Mälaren is an archipelago site where the Old Town of Stockholm was first built from about 1000 CE by Vikings.
-They had a positive trade impact on the area because of the trade routes they created.

-Stockholm's location appears in Norse sagas as Agnafit, and in Heimskringla in connection with the legendary king Agne.
+The location of Stockholm appears in Norse sagas as Agnafit, and in Heimskringla in connection with the legendary king Agne.
+Birka, located near Stockholm, was one of Sweden's major trade centres during the Viking Age, and its restored remains are one of Stockholm County's most-visited sites.

 The earliest written mention of the name Stockholm dates from 1252, by which time the mines in Bergslagen made it an important site in the iron trade.
 The first part of the name (stock) means log in Swedish, although it may also be connected to an old German word (Stock) meaning fortification.
 The second part of the name (holm) means islet and is thought to refer to the islet Helgeandsholmen in central Stockholm.
-According to the Eric Chronicles the city is said to have been founded by Birger Jarl to protect Sweden from sea invasions made by Karelians after the pillage of Sigtuna on Lake Mälaren in the summer of 1187.
+One theory for the name is that it refers to pile barrages.
+According to Erik's Chronicle the city is said to have been founded by Birger Jarl to protect Sweden from sea invasions made by Karelians after the pillage of Sigtuna on Lake Mälaren in the summer of 1187.

 Stockholm's core, the present Old Town (Gamla Stan) was built on the central island next to Helgeandsholmen from the mid-13th century onward.
 The city originally rose to prominence as a result of the Baltic trade of the Hanseatic League.
-Stockholm developed strong economic and cultural linkages with Lübeck, Hamburg, Gdańsk, Visby, Reval, and Riga during this time.
-Between 1296 and 1478 Stockholm's City Council was made up of 24 members, half of whom were selected from the town's German-speaking burghers.
+Stockholm developed strong economic and cultural linkages with Lübeck, Hamburg, Gdańsk (Danzig), Visby, Tallinn (Reval), and Riga during this time.

+Stockholm's oldest preserved charter, the Letter of Privilege from the Privy Council (Riksrådets privilegiebrev), was issued by the Privy Council of Sweden on 1 May 1436 as a reward for the city's loyalty and service to the realm.
+The document granted Stockholm significant rights and freedoms, affirming its role as the political and economic centre of Sweden.
+It is regarded as marking the beginning of Stockholm's status as the de facto capital of Sweden.

-The strategic and economic importance of the city made Stockholm an important factor in relations between the Danish Kings of the Kalmar Union and the national independence movement in the 15th century.
-The Danish King Christian II was able to enter the city in 1520.
-On 8 November 1520, a massacre of opposition figures called the Stockholm Bloodbath took place and set off further uprisings that eventually led to the breakup of the Kalmar Union.
+The strategic and economic importance of the city made Stockholm an important factor in relations between the rulers of the Kalmar Union and the Swedish anti-unionist movement in the fifteenth century and early sixteenth century.
+The union monarch Christian II was able to enter the city in 1520 and on 8 November of that year, a massacre of opposition figures called the Stockholm Bloodbath took place and set off further uprisings that eventually led to the breakup of the Kalmar Union with the reattainment of Swedish independence.
 With the accession of Gustav Vasa in 1523 and the establishment of royal power, the population of Stockholm began to grow, reaching 10,000 by 1600.